 Connecting High School Entrepreneurship With Higher Education

 As unique as each of today’s high school students are, there’s one thing they all have in common.
 They wonder: What will my future look like?
 What will I do after I graduate high school?
 To prepare for a future career—one that likely doesn’t even exist yet—college is often on the forefront of high school students’ minds.
-That’s why today, more than 80% of public U.S. high schools offer dual credit programs.
+That’s why today, so many public U.S. high schools offer dual credit programs.

 Dual Credit Programs